The poetic reunion that brought Ocasio-Cortez’s second-grade teacher to tears

 All the unknowing is undoing me.”

-Then came the reconnection she says she’s wanted to make for years.
+Then came the reconnection she says she has wanted to make for years.

 “Twitter is like putting a message in the bottle and throwing in the ocean, and you hope that someone will find it,” Jacobs said.
 “In this case, it landed on a shore somewhere.”